MatthewTourond/MatthewTourond.github.io/README.md

-## **Personal Projects**
+## **Personal Projects and Competitions**

 ### CANSSI National Case Studies Competition
 ###### [Github](https://github.com/MatthewTourond/CANSSI-Case-Studies-Competition)

 Winning solution to CANSSI's National Case Studies Compeition.
+The competition was broken up into three phases.
+An initial Kaggle competition which assessed model performance, followed by a regional competition where teams presented to a panel of judges, and a national competition held at Simon Fraser University in Vancouver, B.C.

-Came second out of 65 teams in the modelling portion of the competition and first place overall.
+I won both the national and B.C. regional competitions and was first place overall.

 Team Name: Overfit the Private Leaderboard (Competed solo)